Your data. Your choice.

 Mid-range smartphone with /e/OS

-If you don't deliberately deactivate it, you still want to hold a good smartphone in your hands.
+If you don't deliberately disable it, you still want to hold a good smartphone in your hands.
 The Hiroh Phone offers mid-range features and should be easy to use:

 The operating system on board is /e/OS, version 3.1.1 of which has just been released.
 However, the biggest criticism of the Google-free Android is that security updates are only released with a delay.
 Which is not attractive for a device with a focus on security.